samhatfield/ml_da/README.md

 - `numerical_model` contains FORTRAN90 code for running the numerical model.
 This is compiled with f2py so it can be called from Python.

 ## Dependencies
+- python=3.6
 - numpy
 - keras
+- seaborn
+- matplotlib
+- netCDF4
+- iris

 ## Installation

+1. Set up conda environment.
+Run `conda activate lorenz96_machine_learning`.
-Simply run `source setup.sh` from the root directory.
+2. Run `source setup.sh` from the root directory.
 This will build the numerical model and add it to the Python path.